awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cwe-event-formats.md

 ## Security Hub Findings \- Custom Action<a name="securityhub-cwe-event-formats-findings-custom-action"></a>

-The CloudWatch event for the **Security Hub Findings \- Custom Action** event type is in the following format\.
+The EventBridge event for the **Security Hub Findings \- Custom Action** event type is in the following format\.

 ```
 {